emleddin/LICHEM-tutorial/README.md

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

 This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.

+NEED TO FIX CLUSTERING BECAUSE DONE WITH 259/260, BUT SHOULD BE 259/261!!!

 ## Contributing